influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withAutomountServiceAccountToken(automountServiceAccountToken)
 ```

-AutomountServiceAccountToken indicates whether a service account token should be automatically mounted in pods.
-ServiceAccountName of ExecutorConfig must be specified if this value is false.
+"AutomountServiceAccountToken indicates whether a service account token should be automatically mounted in pods.
+ServiceAccountName of ExecutorConfig must be specified if this value is false."

 ### fn spec.withDnsPolicy